zkhrg/go_team00/docs/task/README_ENG.md

 She showed a basic schema of data types.
 Looks like each message consists of just three fields - 'session_id' as a string, 'frequency' as a double and also a current timestamp in UTC.

-We don't know much about distribution here, so let's implement it in such way that whenever new client connects [expected value](https://en.wikipedia.org/wiki/Expected_value) and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation)" are picked at random.
-For this experiment, let's pick mean from [-10, 10] interval and standard deviation from [0.3, 1.5].
+We don't know much about distribution here, so let's implement it in such way that whenever new client connects [expected value](https:

 On each new connection server should generate a random UUID (sent as session_id) and new random values for mean and STD.
 All generated values should be written to a server log (stdout or file).
 After that it should send a stream of entries with fields explained above, where for each message 'frequency' would be a value picked at random (sampled) from a normal distribution with these standard deviation and expected value.